The International Payments service is available to residents of the UK and EEA.

-Your Client Number will be 10 or 14 characters long.
+Your Client Number will be 14 characters long and will start with JLFX.
 It will have been sent to you when you first opened your account, on previous contract notes and can also be found in the My Account section of your online account.

 I’ve received a message to say I’ve reached my maximum total transaction limit, what should I do?

-If you have received an error message advising that the maximum total transaction limit has been reached, please call us on 0330 123 3396.
+If you have received a message advising that the maximum total transaction limit has been reached, please call us on 0330 123 3396.

-When you register or change your address you will be sent a URC by post to your home address.
-Using your Client Number, you’ll need to confirm receipt of your URC, as extra protection against fraud.
-You can do this via your online account, by email to firstname.lastname@example.org or by fax on 01753 829059.
+When you register or change your address you may be sent a URC by post to your home address.
+You’ll need to confirm receipt of your URC, as extra protection against fraud.
+You can do this via your online account or by email to email@example.com.
 Please remember to provide any additional information requested in the letter too.